On the Threshold of Drop Fragmentation under Impulsive Acceleration: Introduction

-Almost all droplets start their deformation process with flattening of its downstream face under the action of primarily pressure forces \citep{Villermaux2009,jain_secondary_2019,jackiw_aerodynamic_2021}.
-This is followed by the formation of a pancake of one of the following two types: \textbf{(a)} a flat disk like structure with both upstream and downstream faces showing an increase in radius of curvatures (henceforth called ``flat pancake''); or \textbf{(b)} a pancake with concave-shaped downstream surface, corresponding with minimal change in curvature of the upstream surface (henceforth called ``forward pancake'') \citep{Han2001}.
-These differences in pancake shapes have been observed for differences in rheological and flow parameters such as Density Ratio $\rho$ (\ref{eq:non-d_numbers}a), Initial Reynolds number $\Re_0$ (or Outside Ohnesorge number $\Oho$) (\ref{eq:non-d_numbers}c) and Drop Ohnesorge number $\Ohd$ (\ref{eq:non-d_numbers}d).
-However, the exact physical mechanism leading to this difference in pancake morphology has not yet been explored in literature.
-Beyond the formation of a pancake, the pancake deforms further and starts forming a toroidal periphery (rim), which then leads to further deformation and even possibly breakup of different morphologies (discussed in the next paragraph).
-This stage, which marks the completion of pancake formation and the start of a visible peripheral rim, can be temporally indicated through a non-dimensional time $t^* = t/\tau \approx 1$ (\ref{eq:t_star}).
-This non-dimensional time is scaled using a Deformation timescale $\tau$ (\ref{eq:deformation_time}) as derived by \cite{rimbert_spheroidal_2020}.
-This timescale is the same as the dimensionless time for Rayleigh-Taylor or Kelvin-Helmholtz instabilities specified by Pilch \& Erdman \citep{Pilch1987}. $\tau$ includes the effect of $\rho$ on deformation timescale, thus making $t^*$ a useful temporal scale when comparing cases with different density ratios.
+After starting from an initial spherical shape, drops start the deformation process with flattening of the downstream face under the influence of pressure forces \citep{Villermaux2009,jain_secondary_2019,jackiw_aerodynamic_2021}.
+This is followed by the formation of a pancake of one of the following two types: \textbf{(a)} a flat disk-like structure with both upstream and downstream faces showing an increase in radius of curvatures (henceforth called ``flat pancake''); or \textbf{(b)} a pancake with a concave-shaped downstream surface, corresponding with minimal change in curvature of the upstream surface (henceforth called ``forward pancake'') \citep{Han2001}.
+These differences in pancake shapes have been observed for differences in physical and flow parameters such as density-ratio $\rho$, and initial Reynolds number $\Re_0$ (or outside Ohnesorge number $\Oho$).
+However, the exact physical mechanism that causes this difference in pancake morphology has not yet been explored in the literature.
+Beyond the formation of a pancake, the pancake deforms further and starts to form a toroidal periphery (rim), which then leads to further deformation and possibly even breakup through different morphologies (discussed in the next paragraph).
+This stage, which marks the completion of pancake formation and the start of a visible peripheral rim, can be temporally indicated by a non-dimensional time $t^* = t/\tau \approx 1$.
+Here, $\tau = D\sqrt{\rho}/V_0$ is the drop deformation timescale \citep{ rimbert_spheroidal_2020}, where $V_0$ is the uniform initial velocity of the ambient medium relative to the drop, $D$ is the drop's volume-averaged diameter, and $t$ represents the elapsed dimensional time during the deformation process.
+This timescale is the same as the dimensionless time for Rayleigh-Taylor or Kelvin-Helmholtz instabilities specified by Pilch \& Erdman \citep{Pilch1987}. $\tau$ includes the effect of $\rho$, thus making $t^*$ a useful temporal scale when comparing cases with different density-ratios.

-Here $V_0$ is the uniform initial velocity of the ambient medium relative to the droplet for an impulsive acceleration secondary atomization. $D$ is the volume averaged diameter of the droplet (or the diameter corresponding to its initial spherical shape). $t$ represents the real (simulation) time for the deformation process.